 Manage ethnicity results shared links: On your DNA Settings page, you can see any links to your ethnicity estimates that you have shared and, if you wish, delete any such links by clicking the "Remove shared link" button next to the applicable email addresses(es).
 Once you remove that link, the person you shared your ethnicity estimates with will no longer be able to access that information via the link they originally received from you unless you re-share it with them.

-Download your raw DNA data: To download your raw DNA data, please go to the Settings page and click on the 'Get started' button on the right under "Download your raw DNA data."
-Please note that once you receive the downloaded raw DNA data, that downloaded copy will not be protected by our security measures.
-Please see the section of these FAQs entitled "Downloading your AncestryDNA® raw DNA data" below for more information.
+Download your DNA Data: To download your DNA Data, please go to the Settings page and click on the 'Download' button to the right of "Download DNA Data."
+Please note that once you receive the downloaded DNA Data, that downloaded copy will not be protected by our security measures.
+Please see the section of these FAQs entitled "Downloading your AncestryDNA® DNA Data" below for more information.

 Deleting your DNA tests: If for some reason you decide you want to permanently delete your DNA Test from the AncestryDNA® Website, you can click on "Delete this test" on the right side of the Settings page.
 Once you delete the test, your DNA test will not be recoverable and this action CANNOT be undone, so you must enter the password for your Ancestry account to confirm that you want to proceed with the deletion.
 Please note: in the event that you or we delete results, copies of that information may remain viewable elsewhere to the extent any such copy has been shared with others and copied and stored.
 Additionally, we may retain certain information to prevent identity theft and other misconduct even if deletion has been requested.
 Information that is removed or deleted may also persist in backup copies for a reasonable time for our internal business purposes but will not be available to you or others.